itsmagmaplayz-hub/ShootingStars/README.md

+## Please take it to your attention, that this README and the uploaded files are outdated.
+The next update to those files and the README are coming 06.03. at 21:00 (UTC+1)

 # ShootingStars

 A Brawl Stars-inspired game implementation in C# featuring Shooters with unique attacks, ultimate abilities, and various game modes.